ayoubMah/ayoubMah.github.io/about.md

 permalink: /about/
 ---

-Some information about you!
+I'm Ayoub, a software engineering student.
+I love crafting things and discovering how they work under the hood.
+I believe the basics are super important!

+**My interests and skills:**

+- [x] Operating Systems (OS)
+- [x] Data Structures & Algorithms (DSA) — I love it with Java
+- [x] How programming languages work (compilers)
+- [x] Basics of security
+- [x] Database internals
+- [x] Networking
+- [-] React hhhhhh

 ### More Information

-- vim user btw
+- Vim user, btw
-- arch user btw
+- Arch user, btw
-- i love building stuff as much as loving cats
+- I love building stuff as much as loving cats